LGBTQ rights in Serbia: Discrimination protections

 On 5 July 2011, the Parliament approved a youth act, prohibiting discrimination on the ground of sexual orientation.
 The law regulates measures and activities undertaken by local governments at improving the social status of youth and creating conditions for addressing their needs and interests.

 Laws against anti-LGBT speech

 Since 2003, there has been legislation (part of the Information Act (Закон о јавном информисању, Zakon o javnom informisanju)) specifically in place to counter verbal discrimination based on sexual orientation within the media.
 The same prohibition formed part of the Broadcasting Act adopted in 2002; however, it was never effectively observed, with the Radiodiffusion Agency (an independent government agency) having failed to take any action against offenders.
 More widely, the Anti-Discrimination Act of 2009 prohibits hate speech on the basis of sexual orientation across wider Serbia society.
-With the adoption of the new amendments to the Anti-Discrimination Act in 2021, sex characteristics were included as a basis for prohibition of discrimination which makes Serbia the second country in the region to do so.
+With the adoption of the new amendments to the Anti-Discrimination Act in 2021, sex characteristics were included as a basis for prohibition of discrimination, making Serbia one of the first countries in the Western Balkans to do so.